-This Breakfast Recipe is life.
+This Breakfast Hash Recipe is life.
 Do you stress about having people stay at your home during the holidays?
 What do you feed them?
-What about breakfast!!
+I can see the stress now – What about breakfast!!
 I have a ton of guest recipes over on my blog… but this one is by far a favorite!

 With this super easy recipe, you can rest assured that cooking breakfast for your guests is both easy AND something you can feel proud about. @HappyEggCoUSA Heritage Breed Eggs are so tasty and beautiful – I mean look at how vibrant they are (and that fun egg box).
 I feel like when I cook Heritage Breed, I am actually cooking eggs that I just picked from the chicken coop!
 And best part… they are at Walmart!